Symplectic 4-manifolds admit Weinstein trisections: Putting symplectic braided surfaces in bridge position

 \begin{theorem}[\cite{Auroux-Katzarkov}] Every closed symplectic $4$--manifold admits a symplectic singular branched covering, such that the image of the branch locus in $\cptwo$ is a symplectic braided surface. \end{theorem}

-\begin{remark} This theorem goes beyond Auroux's original Theorem~\ref{thm:auroux} because when the branch locus in $\cptwo$ has negative nodes, it is not automatic that the surface can be assumed to be braided with respect to a linear pencil.
-However it is worth noting that any smooth symplectic surface, or symplectic surface whose singularities are sympletically modeled on complex curve singularities (which we will call an \emph{algebraically singular symplectic surface}), can be assumed to be braided with respect to a linear pencil on $\cptwo$.
-More specifically, any smooth (or algebraically singular) symplectic surface $Q$ can be realized as a $J$-holomorphic curve for some almost complex structure $J$ which is compatible with the standard symplectic form $\omega_{FS}$ on $\cptwo$.
-The space $\mathcal{J}^{\omega_{FS}}(Q)$ of such $J$ which make $Q$ $J$-holomorphic is contractible and in particular non-empty (see \cite[Lemma 3.4]{GollaStarkston} for the singular case).
-Moreover for any such $J\in \mathcal{J}^{\omega_{FS}}(Q)$, we obtain a pencil of $J$-holomorphic lines through the point $[0:0:1]$, and (after a generic perturbation of $Q$) $Q$ will be braided with respect to this pencil.
-Moreover, there is a symplectomorphism taking this $J$-holomorphic pencil to the standard complex linear pencil.
-Therefore, up to a symplectomorphism of $\cptwo$ (which is always symplectically isotopic to the identity), every symplectic surface which is smooth or algebraically singular is braided. \end{remark}
+This theorem goes beyond Auroux's original Theorem~\ref{thm:auroux} because when the branch locus in $\cptwo$ has negative double points (see Example~\ref{ex:cone-br}), it is not automatic that the surface can be assumed to be braided with respect to a linear pencil.
+In general it is not currently known whether there are symplectic $4$-manifolds such that all symplectic branched coverings to $\cptwo$ have branch locus with negative double points.
+However, this possibility cannot be ruled out by the techniques of~\cite{Auroux,Auroux-Katzarkov}.

+\begin{remark} On the other hand, when there are no negative double points, any smooth symplectic surface, or symplectic surface whose singularities are sympletically modeled on complex curve singularities (which we will call an \emph{algebraically singular symplectic surface}), can be assumed to be braided with respect to a linear pencil on $\cptwo$ (so the additional work of~\cite{Auroux-Katzarkov} is not needed in this case).
+More specifically, any smooth (or algebraically singular) symplectic surface $Q$ can be realized as a $J$--holomorphic curve for some almost complex structure $J$ which is compatible with the standard symplectic form $\omega_{FS}$ on $\cptwo$.
+The space $\mathcal{J}^{\omega_{FS}}(Q)$ of such $J$ which make $Q$ $J$--holomorphic is contractible and in particular non-empty (the smooth case is standard, see \cite[Lemma 3.4]{GollaStarkston} for the generalization to the singular case).
+Moreover for any such $J\in \mathcal{J}^{\omega_{FS}}(Q)$, we obtain a pencil of $J$--holomorphic lines through the point $[0:0:1]$ by Gromov~\cite[Theorem 0.2.B]{Gromov}, and (after a generic perturbation of $Q$) $Q$ will be braided with respect to this pencil by positivity of intersections of $J$-holomorphic curves.
+Moreover, Gromov shows that there is a symplectomorphism taking this $J$--holomorphic pencil to the standard complex linear pencil.
+Therefore, up to a symplectomorphism of $\cptwo$ (which is always symplectically isotopic to the identity), every symplectic surface which is smooth or algebraically singular is braided.
+This observation combined with Theorem~\ref{thm:symplbridgepos}, which we will prove at the end of this section, will imply Theorem~\ref{thm:symp_isot}. \end{remark}

-Now we will show that we can isotope a symplectic braided surface into bridge position through symplectic braided surfaces.
+Now we will show that we can symplectically isotope a symplectic braided surface into bridge position through symplectic braided surfaces.
 To keep the braided condition, we will need to keep track of the interaction of $Q$ with the fibration $\pi\colon \cptwo\setminus\{[0:0:1]\}\to \cpone$.
+To guide the reader, we start with an outline of the proof of our main result of this section schematically represented in Figure~\ref{fig:outline}.